-CEIC Alternative E CEIC Alternative C SEIS Alternative 5 SEIS Alternative 6 New trails and sidewalks would be provided throughout the site and would connect with off- site trails.
-An approximately 6-mile network of non-motorized trails and sidewalks would be provided throughout the site that would connect with off-site trails.
-3.14 UTILITIES SEIS EIS Alternative 5 would generate demand for water, sewer, and solid waste service during construction and operation of the project.
-The City of Cle Elum would provide water and sewer service, Waste Management of Ellensburg would provide solid waste service. water, sewer and solid waste service during construction and operation; the same entities would provide service.
-Solid waste would be generated during construction of SEIS Alternative 5.
-At buildout under SEIS Alternative 5, average Solid waste generated during construction of SEIS Alternative 6 would be less due to less on-site construction and less overall population.
-At buildout under SEIS Alternative 6, average daily treated water demand would range from 0.31 to 0.50 MGD.
-The City Water System would require the following improvements to serve the project together with other approved/vested projects: - New filtration train in the Water Treatment Plant - New Zone 3 finished water pump - New Zone 3 reservoir storage daily treated water demand would range from 0.16 to 0.31 MGD.
-The same improvements to the City Water System would be required as under SEIS Alternative 5.
-At buildout, monthly wastewater flow would range from 0.26 to 0.30 MGD under SEIS Alternative 5.
-The City Wastewater Treatment Plant (WWTP) has adequate capacity to serve th project.
+SEIS Alternative 5 SEIS Alternative 6 • New trails and sidewalks would be provided throughout the site and would connect with off- site trails.
+An approximately 6-mile network of non- motorized trails and sidewalks would be provided throughout the site that would con with off-site trails. nect 3.1 4 UTILITIES • SEIS EIS Alternative 5 would generate demand for water, sewer, and solid waste service during construction and operation of the project.
+The City of Cle Elum would provide water and sewer service, Waste Management of Ellensburg would provide solid waste service.
+SEIS Alternative 6 would generate demand fo water, sewer and solid waste service during construction and operation; the same entities would provide service. • Solid waste would be generated during construction of SEIS Alternative 5.
+Solid waste generated during construction of Alternative 6 would be less due to less on-site construction and less overall population. • At buildout under SEIS Alternative 5, average daily treated water demand would range from 0.31 to 0.50 MGD.
+The City Water System would require the following improvements to serve the project together with other approved/vested projects: - New filtration train in the Water Treatment Plant - New Zone 3 finished water pump - New Zone 3 reservoir storage At buildout under SEIS Alternative 6, average daily treated water demand would range from 0.16 to 0.31 MGD.
+The same improvements to the City Water System would be required as under SEIS Alternative 5. • New Zone 3 reservoir storage At buildout, monthly wastewater flow would range from 0.26 to 0.30 MGD under SEIS Alternative 5.
+The City Wastewater Treatment Plant (WWTP) has adequate capacity to serve the project.
 SEIS Alternative 5 is estimated to generate approximately 2,885 tons of solid waste per year at buildout.
 Improvements to the Cle Elum Transfer Station could be required to increase the station's capacity and serve the project.
-However, Kittitas County Solid Waste has not identified any plans to improve the transfer station/build a new transfer station, and the current property owner has been making payments for transfer station improvements. project.SEIS Alternative 6 would generate approximately
+However, Kittitas County Solid Waste has not identified any plans to improve the transfer station, and the current property owner has been making payments for transfer station improvements.
+At buildout, monthly wastewater flow would range from 0.19 to 0.21 MGD under SEIS Alternative 6.
+Like SEIS Alternative 5, the City WWTP has adequate capacity to serve the project.
+SEIS Alternative 6 would generate approximat 2,335 tons of solid waste per year at buildout Like SEIS Alternative 5, improvements to the CElum Transfer Station could be required to increase the station's capacity and serve the project. tely